Frequently Asked Questions

 Being a necessity, eth.events at present functions as a trusted intermediary.
 But gives you the benefit of not having to run any node infrastructure yourself at all.
 Instead, you can focus on building your ĐApp.
 We’ll also handle the sometimes painful technical details like chain reorganizations automatically for you, so that you can trust the provided data being reorg-safe.

 Furthermore, as a specialized Software-as-a-Service (SaaS) provider, we actually have the whole Ethereum blockchain (and all test nets) readily available in our index and update the data in real-time.
 In this way you do not need to worry about defining a specific subgraph with a manifest, creating a GraphQL schema and writing mappings for the different data types.
-Instead, you can simply start querying the blockchain using the Elastic Query DSL via our API.
+Instead, you can simply start querying the blockchain using the Elastic Query DSL or PostgreSQL via our API.

 How does eth.events compare to Infura?